eriknyquist/nedry/README.rst

    [reminder_text] should be replaced with whatever text you want in the reminder message, e.g. the thing that you want to be reminded of.

-   [time_description] should be replaced with a description of the desired delay before the reminder is delivered.
-This delay should be written in english, and should use digits (e.g. "5") instead of words (e.g. "five") for number values.
-For example:
+   [time_description] should be replaced with a description of the desired time before the reminder is delivered.
+The time can be described in one of the following ways:

-   "1 minute", "2 hours and 3 minutes", "2hrs3mins", "2 hours & 3 minutes"
+   - An absolute delay period written in english, using digits (e.g. "5") instead of words (e.g. "five") for number values.
+For example: "1 minute", "2 hours and 3 minutes", "2hrs3mins", "2 hours & 3 minutes"

+   - A specific date and time, written in one of the following formats:
+     * DD/MM/YYYY HH:MM
+     * YYYY/MM/DD HH:MM
+     * HH:MM DD/MM/YYYY
+     * HH:MM YYYY/MM/DD

    Sending the command with no arguments returns the list of active reminders for the user that sent the command.